-Most common of all is ventricular septal defect (VSD), which is a hole in the ventricular septum, the normally sturdy barrier of tissue that separates the ventricles and prevents blood from being diverted (shunted) from one of these lower chambers to the other.
-The size of the hole, and the other is the difference in the pressure of the blood within the two ventricles.”
-A small VSD, he points out, will be of no significance, and an affected kitten can be expected to thrive and live a normal life.
-However, he says: “A moderate-sized hole may cause enough shunting of blood to produce clinical signs, such as open-mouth breathing and exercise intolerance.
-And if the hole is large enough, the cat can go into congestive heart failure.”
+Most common of all is ventricular septal defect (VSD), which is a hole in the ventricular septum, the muscular tissue that separates the left and right ventricles and prevents blood from being diverted (shunted) from one of these lower chambers to the other.
+The size of the hole and the pressures on each side of the septum determine the direction and amount of blood flow that shunts across a VSD.
+A small VSD is commonly of no significance, and an affected kitten can be expected to thrive and live a normal life.
+A moderate or larger hole, though, may cause enough shunting of blood to produce clinical signs, such as open-mouth breathing and exercise intolerance.
+If the hole is large enough, the cat can develop congestive heart failure.

 The second most common congenital cardiac condition is patent ductus arteriosus (PDA).
-Prior to birth, a blood vessel called the ductus connects a fetus’s aorta to its pulmonary artery, which leads to the lungs.
-In a normal kitten, this artery closes within a day or two after birth.
-But in PDA the artery remains open (patent), resulting in excessive passage of blood from the animal’s heart to its lungs.
-Although the condition can potentially lead to heart failure, says Dr. Kraus, it can be surgically corrected within a few months after a kitten is born—or even earlier if the surgeon thinks the kitten is big enough and healthy enough.
+Prior to birth, a blood vessel called the ductus arteriosus connects a fetus’s aorta to its pulmonary artery, which leads to the lungs.
+In a normal kitten, this vessel closes within a day or two of birth.
+But in the case of a PDA, the ductus arteriosus remains open (patent), resulting in excessive passage of blood from the animal’s heart to its lungs.
+Although the condition can potentially lead to heart failure, it can be surgically corrected (either tied off or closed using a clip) within a few months after a kitten is born, or even earlier if the surgeon thinks the kitten is big enough and healthy enough.